 This course focuses on various topics in deep learning, covering topics from fundamental concepts in neural networks to state-of-the-art deep learning.
-We start with feed-forward nets, backpropagation, convolutional nets, and regularization techniques such as batch normalization and dropout.
+We start with one neuron (Perceptron, ADALINE, logistic regression) and one-layer networks (radial basis function, selforganizing map).
+Then, we cover feed-forward nets, backpropagation, stochastic gradient descent, AdaGrad, RMSProp, and Adam.
+Then, convolutional neural nets and important CNN architectures are introduced.
+Regularization techniques such as weight decay, batch normalization, and dropout are also explained.
 Then, we cover sequence modeling (useful for NLP and speech processing) including RNN, LSTM, attention, transformers, BERT, and GPT.
+Deep metric learning and Siamese network are introduced for data embedding.
 Next, generative models are covered including variational models, generative moment matching nets, GAN, and diffusion models.
-The other covered topics are Boltzmann machines, graph neural nets, deep reinforcement learning, meta-learning, network compression, federated learning, explainable AI, and self-supervised learning.
-Some applications of deep learning, including usage in computer vision, image processing, and NLP, are introduced.
-If time allows, the theory of optimization in networks is also discussed.
+Depending on the time, the other covered topics can be Boltzmann machines, graph neural nets, knowledge distillation for network compression, deep reinforcement learning, meta-learning, federated learning, explainable AI, self-supervised learning, and the theory of optimization in networks.
+Some applications of deep learning, including usage in computer vision, image processing, and NLP, are also introduced.